 Adverse weather is detrimental to milk production.
 The winter season is comfortable for dairy cows.
 During this season milk production and the amount of butter in the milk increases, in summer, rainy season, humid weather the production and quality of cow’s milk decreases.
 Keeping the cow in a cool position in hot weather does not cause any loss of production.
 Milk production decreases during cow breeding.

-Caring for the big udder of the cow
+Caring for the big udder of the dairy cow

 Dairy scientists believe that sand floors are healthier instead of concrete to avoid injury problems in Olan.
 This sand floor has to be made in a special process.
 The soil should be removed from the floor of the shed at a depth of about one and a half meters.